KTH/style/apps/style-web/src/pages/style/en/components/local-navigation.md

 If the user is visiting a page in a sub-submenu.

 - Show all top-level menus
-- Show all menus in the submenu that includes the visiting page (everything under _5.1 Proin at bibendum ante_) and their parents (everything under _5 Suspendisse blandit_)
+- Show all menus in the submenu that includes the visiting page (everything under _5.1 Proin at bibendum ante_) and their parents (everything directly under _5 Suspendisse blandit_)

 <iframe src="/style/en/examples/local-navigation/three-levels"></iframe>